-The forces will be applied at a rate of 500 mm/min immediately within 10 seconds after the tags are removed from the climatic chamber.
+The forces will be applied at a rate of 500 mm/min immediately after the tags are removed from the climatic chamber.
 The force applied to cause breakage or unfastening of each ear tag will be recorded.

-Requirements:
+Broken or unfastened tags must not be re-useable.
+At 21°C (\pm 2°C), no breakage or unfastening of an untreated ear tag should occur in: